GeorgeLuo/MIDIControllerTools/README.md

 Testing implementation optimized for JD-XI as output device.

-TODO: initialize using config files.\n
+TODO: initialize using config files.<br />
-TODO: implement a mapping mode to change control mappings dynamically.\n
+TODO: implement a mapping mode to change control mappings dynamically.<br />
 TODO: port application to micro-controller.

 Reference for MIDI mapping standards: